mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v6-x.md

 ## Individually authored pages

-<p>If you are authoring a document in a common language which contains sections of text using special languages, the ideal method to use is 1) or 2).</p>
+If you are authoring a document in a common language which contains sections of text using special languages, the ideal method to use is 1) or 2).

 ## Multilingual documents 'on-the-fly'

-<p>If you are creating a PDF document from a page such as this web-page or a forum board which is likely to contain some special language text, and it is not possible to mark-up the special language text, you should use method 3).</p>
+If you are creating a PDF document from a page such as this web-page or a forum board which is likely to contain some special language text, and it is not possible to mark-up the special language text, you should use method 3).

-<p>If the document is mainly in a common language and may contain only occasional words or characters, the alternative is to use method 4) character substitution.</p>
+If the document is mainly in a common language and may contain only occasional words or characters, the alternative is to use method 4) character substitution.

-<p>It is possible to use method 4) together with 1) 2) or 3), to ensure that all special characters are displayed.</p>
+It is possible to use method 4) together with 1) 2) or 3), to ensure that all special characters are displayed.

 # See Also